-- Describe the project's objectives and the activities that the project will implement to reach these objectives, including the role and activities performed by the required project partner(s).
-The description must include how the applicant would implement the program requirements for the selected Purpose Area and a 36-month timeline.
-The 36-month timeline should include three to six months for planning phase activities. - 2.
-Describe how the proposed project will establish, support, or expand a multidisciplinary CCR for children or youth impacted by or at risk of domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking.
-This should identify current and prospective members of the CCR, the frequency of the CCR meetings, and the organization or program that leads the CCR.
-Applicants should describe how they will ensure that the CCR team is broad enough to represent the community and includes the expertise needed to meet the objectives of the proposed project.
-Continuation applicants must describe the CCR for the initial award and how it would build on its work under a continuation award. - 3.
-Describe the direct victim services that will be provided for the children or youth.
-If applicable, describe the services that will be provided for the non-offending parent or caregiver.
-Examples include crisis counseling, mental health and therapy services, victim advocacy, mentoring, legal services, education and work support, family strengthening services, building social capital, and transportation.
-If providing legal services, the applicant must submit a Delivery of Legal Assistance Certification. - 4.
-Describe the prevention education and programming that will be provided for children or youth. - 5.
-Describe the training that will be provided to other professionals. - 6.
-Describe how the impact and success of the project will be measured. - 7.
-Describe all products, if any, that will be developed or acquired with grant funds. - 8.
-Describe what steps the applicant and the required partner(s) will take to make proposed services and activities accessible to people with disabilities, people with limited English proficiency, and people who are Deaf or hard of hearing.
+- 1. Describe how the proposed project will address the needs identified in the Purpose of the Proposal section above. - 2.
+Describe the project's objectives and the activities that the project will implement to reach these objectives, including the role and activities performed by the project partner(s).
+The description must include how the applicant would implement the program requirements and a 36-month timeline.
+The 36-month timeline should include three to six months for planning phase activities. - 3.
+Describe how the proposed project will establish or support a coordinated community response (CCR) to address the prevention of domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking through engaging men.
+This should include current and prospective members of the CCR, the frequency of CCR meetings, and the lead organization of the CCR.
+Continuation applicants must describe the CCR for the initial award and how it would build on its work under a continuation award. - 4.
+Describe how the project will ensure the availability of appropriate crisis intervention and referrals for participants who identify themselves as victims during project activities, including prevention education, community awareness events, and other activities that target children and youth, non-offending parents or caregivers, and the general community. - 5.
+Describe how the applicant will ensure the cross training of project staff, partner organizations, and CCR members.
+Cross training should focus on expanding knowledge of each other's roles and responsibilities, enhancing their ability to effectively engage with men and youth, and integrating education on domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking, into existing male-focused programs. - 6.
+Describe all products, if any, to be developed or acquired with grant funds. - 7.
+Describe how the impact of the project activities will be assessed.

+8. Describe what steps the applicant and any proposed partner(s) will take to make proposed services accessible to people with disabilities, people with limited English proficiency, and people who are Deaf or hard of hearing.